 You can have giardiasis and spread it to others without having any symptoms.

-- you have had diarrhoea for more than a week
+- you have had diarrhoea for more than 7 days

 - you have bloody diarrhoea or bleeding from your bottom

-Tell the GP if you have recently travelled abroad.
+Tell anyone you speak to if you have recently travelled abroad.

 Treatment for giardiasis